 Colleyville offers some of the best shopping and dining options in the region, including upscale boutiques, unique artisan shops, and a local farmers market.
-Briesly’s Boutique, Luxor Custom Jeweler’s, and The Pink Hanger can all be found in The Village at Colleyville.
-The Towne Square shopping center is home to Granite & Tile Outlet III, Starbucks, Subway, Smoothie King, and more.
-From Italian to Salvadoran, steakhouses and barbeque, Colleyville’s restaurants have something to please every palate.
-Rio Mambo, Bellissimo, Ruggeri’s, and Gloria’s Restaurant are several local favorites.
+Briesly’s Boutique, Luxor Custom Jewelers, and The Pink Hanger can all be found in The Village at Colleyville.
+The Town Square shopping center is home to Starbucks, Subway, Smoothie King, and more.
+From Italian to Salvadoran, steakhouses, and barbeque, Colleyville’s restaurants have something to please every palate.
+Rio Mambo, Bellissimo Italian Restaurant, Ruggeri’s Italiano Pescatore, and Gloria’s Latin Cuisine are several local favorites.

 Parks and Recreation